mowangphy88/TFDMNet/README.md

 Update log 2022-07-28:
-We replace Leaky ReLUs using a new approximated relu layer, which is combined in the definition of approximated dropout layer.
+(1) We replace Leaky ReLUs using a new approximated relu layer, which is combined in the definition of approximated dropout layer.
+See the current arXiv edition of our paper for more details.

+(2) We update CIFAR codes, which include data preparation, network and train_test.
+In our CIFAR code, we implement our new memory saving technique.
 See the current arXiv edition of our paper for more details.